Read this case study to learn how skillfully we redesigned SmartSheer's website and let them reduce the project cost into the bargain.

 You close the browser.
 Then, open it again.
 The page is still blank.
 What can you do when you don’t even know where to look?

-In a situation like this, WordPress development experts recommend getting rid of all your plugins temporarily in order to see if one of them is to blame for the error.
+In a situation like that, WordPress development experts recommend getting rid of all your plugins temporarily in order to see if one of them is to blame for the error.
 Here is what you should do:

 - FTP to your site